This user guide provides detailed instructions on how to install and use Reqvire effectively.

 Working with Requirements

 Reqvire is designed to work with a structured requirements hierarchy in Markdown files.
-Requirements are organized using folders, files, and sections for logical containment - representing subsystems, features, or functional areas.
+Requirements are organized using folders and files for logical containment - representing subsystems, features, or functional areas.

 Folder Structure